Want some honest but funny parenting advice about newborns?

 Why Is My Child Always Trying To Pee On Me?

-New parents might be frequently asking “Why is my child always trying to pee on me?”
+New parents will frequently ask themselves – or medical professionals – “Why is my child always trying to pee on me?”

 Well, honestly, he’s really not trying to pee on you.
 It just might seem that way.